Linos Gavriel: Coaching career

 Gavriel signed his first contract as head coach in 2006, taking over APOEL.
 After a year, he coached the AEL Limassol B.C. women's team for three seasons.
 In 2010, he switched to AEL Limassol men's team.

 In 2012, at age 36, Gavriel became the head coach of Étoile Sportive du Sahel, the then continental champions of Africa.
 He guided Sahel to the Championnat National A and Tunisian Cup titles in his first season with the team.
 After two seasons, he transferred to ES Radès.

 From 2015 to 2017, Gavriel returned to Cyprus and coached AEK Larnaca and guided the team to the double (Cyprus Basketball Division A and Cypriot Cup).
 He also coached the team to a successful run in the FIBA Europe Cup, reaching the top 16 in the team's first-ever European season.

 He had a short stint in Bahrain, coaching Al-Ahli Club Manama in the 2017–18 season.
 After this, Gavriel returned for a second period at ES Radès.
 He left the team in April, after losing to JS Kairouan in the 2019 FIBA Africa Basketball League.

 In the 2019–20 season, Gavriel coached Panionios of the Greek Basket League after they signed him in October.
 The season was marked by the COVID-19 pandemic which led to the cancellation of the league and Panionios finishing in 12th place.

 The following season, he coached Larisa who entered the Greek League with a wild card.

 After the season in Greece, Lavriel signed with Manama Club in the Bahraini Premier League, his second stint in the country.
 Manama won the national double, winning the Bahraini Premier League and the Bahraini Cup.

 In October 2022, Gavriel became the head coach of US Monastir, defending BAL champions, replacing outgoing coach Marouan Kechrid.
 He coached Monastir in the 2023 FIBA Intercontinental Cup.
+Gavriel did not coach in the 2023 BAL season, as his predecessor Miodrag Perišić took over the team in May.